 Important caveat: All estimates should be treated as rough guides, not precise figures.
 Applicant pool sizes shift year to year, and programs don't release the data needed to calculate rates exactly.
 These numbers represent best estimates based on class sizes, applicant data where available, and admissions patterns.

-What These Numbers Actually Mean
+What Do These Numbers Actually Mean?

 The denominator problem.
 Acceptance rates can be misleading when you don't know who's applying.
 A 9% acceptance rate at HBS 2+2 means one thing if the applicant pool is highly self-selected (only very strong candidates apply) and a different thing if the program gets thousands of unqualified applicants.
 Deferred programs generally have more self-selected pools than you'd expect, which makes raw acceptance rates more meaningful than in some other contexts.